grscheller/scheller-linux-archive/adminLogs/godel2_PopOS_log.md

 ## 2024-11-24:

+Well, I broke my Arch Linux install on gauss17.

 Have not been able to configure systemd-boot for for my Arch reinstall on gauss17.
-Both with fdsk and parted, not able to get UEFI firmware to recognize the drive bootloader is installed on as an EFI drive.
+Both with `fdsk` and `parted` I am not able to get UEFI firmware to recognize the drive the bootloader is installed on as an EFI drive.

 I don't remember ever going through this before.
 The thumbdrive was configured with Grub.

 * maybe Pacman "magic" was done in the past to properly update partition
-* my UEFI firmware is now almost 8 years old on that computer
+* my UEFI firmware is now almost 8 years old on gauss17

-Next step is to use Grub.
+Next step would be to use Grub.

 Instead decided to go with PoP!OS 24.04 Alpha III release